-Collecting Rainwater in 2020: State by State Guide
+Collecting Rainwater: State by State Guide

 People have been collecting rainwater for thousands of years for several reasons.
 It provides people water to use again in their gardens, helps control stormwater runoff, reduces erosion risks and helps mitigate the threat of flooding to name a few.

 Harvesting rainwater can be beneficial in a variety of ways.
 It can help individuals save money on their water bills and it can also help communities as a whole to cut costs.
 It is also great to have an alternative source of water if for some reason your area’s water did become contaminated.

 Harvested rainwater can also give your plants and garden an extra boost.
 It is typically free from several types of pollutants, chlorine, and other man-made contaminants.